localstack/docs/content/en/user-guide/integrations/kubernetes/index.md

 ### Debugging Lambda on Kubernetes

 Debugging is currently not supported.
-Lambda Hot reloading will not function, as the bind mounting into pods cannot be done at runtime.
+Lambda hot-reloading will not function, as the bind mounting into pods cannot be done at runtime.